lucasroscundev/farm-todo-list/backend/Readme.md

 There is a data transformation, with the conversion between mongodb documents and pydantic models for type safety.
 All methods accept a session parameter for transaction support.
 (Not implemented yet, but this signals at a security feature.
 Think about authorization and authentication)

+## The server.py file
+Imports apart, as you can see in the file itsefl, we begin the file defining some variables, such as collection name, database URI(mongodb location, pulled from .env file) and debug.
+As a second step, we implement a function to manage the lifecycle for our application, so it does not stay on indefinitely.
+The third part is the creation of the FastAPI application using lifespan function defined earlier and using the debug defined at the very beginning.
+A fourth section is the creation of the routes(or API endpoints) and their response structures.
+In this section, we use the classes and functions created at our dal.py file, as if it were our domain.
+GET, POST, PATCH, DELETE.
+We've implemented a dummy endpoint for testing.
+Our main function at the end runs the FastAPI function using uvicorn.
+FastAPI parses JSON into pydantic models(e.g. NewItem) and automatically creates Swagger documentation for the API.